TIMELINE: Here's when and where the Bay Area will see rain this week

 SAN FRANCISCO (KGO) -- Rain returns to the Bay Area this week.
-It is expected to make landfall on Tuesday morning, mainly in the North Bay before it moves through the region Wednesday through Friday.
+Showers are mainly in the North Bay Tuesday before it moves through the region Wednesday through Friday.

 Here's a timeline of the Level 1 storm.